Operation Golden Swords: Prelude

-On 5 May, in his first public speech since his inauguration, President Hadi promised a new offensive against the militants, stating:"The real battle against the terrorist al-Qaeda organization has yet to begin and will not end until we have eradicated their presence in every district, village and position; it will not end until internally displaced citizens are assured that they can return safely to their homes and organized terrorist operatives have surrendered their weapons and rid themselves of ideologies that contradict the sacred values of the Islamic religion."On 8 May, Pentagon spokesman John Kirby confirmed that the US had "begun to reintroduce small numbers of trainers into Yemen."
+On 5 May, in his first public speech since his inauguration, Hadi promised a new offensive against the militants, stating:"The real battle against the terrorist al-Qaeda organization has yet to begin and will not end until we have eradicated their presence in every district, village and position; it will not end until internally displaced citizens are assured that they can return safely to their homes and organized terrorist operatives have surrendered their weapons and rid themselves of ideologies that contradict the sacred values of the Islamic religion."On 8 May, U.S. State Department spokesman John Kirby confirmed that the US had "begun to reintroduce small numbers of trainers into Yemen."
 The first soldiers reportedly arrived on 11 May.

 On 9 May, Defense Minister Mohammad Nasser Ahmed visited a number of military installations across the south to review combat readiness before the offensive.
 During his visit, he met with 201st Mechanized Brigade commander Gen. Mahmoud al-Subaihi and 119th Infantry Brigade commander Gen. Faisal Rajab before giving a speech to the soldiers.
 He also visited the Southern Military Region commander Gen. Salem Ali Qatan at Badr Air-force Camp in Aden alongside Governor Waheed Ali Rashid.